Or that, according to Google, 20% of all mobile searches are also voice searches!?

 They help you format content in a way that’s easy for Google to understand (Google is just a machine… still).

-Plus heading tags improve UX of your page.
+Plus, heading tags improve the UX of your page.
 Lots of headings split your page into small chunks and make it more readable.